 2. Prioritize foods rich in protein

-When it comes to getting foods low in caloric intake but high in nutritional value, you’ll need to make sure it includes enough protein.
+When it comes to getting foods low in caloric intake but high in nutritional value, you’ll need to make sure to include enough protein intake.
 Doing so can pay dividends.

 “Sustained caloric intake deficit while eating enough high protein will help your body burn more calories than you consume.
 It also provides your body with enough nutrients and energy to rebuild its muscles,” Silvestri said.
 “Protein-rich foods are a key component to both losing body fat and building muscle at the same time.”